alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 [RFC-2326][] defines the Real-Time Streaming Protocol (RTSP) version 1.0.
 RTSP is an application-layer protocol for the setup and control of the delivery of data with real-time properties.
 RTSP provides an extensible framework to enable controlled, on-demand delivery of real-time data, such as audio and video.
 Sources of data can include both live data feeds and stored clips.
 The RTSP protocol is implemented by many non-NMOS devices to transmit and receive multicast/unicast media streams.

 This document presents how RTSP is used in an NMOS environment.
 One use-case is for NMOS RTSP Senders/Receivers to interoperate with non-NMOS RTSP clients/servers.
-Another user-case is to use RTSP to enhance the control of unicast streams in 1-to-N scenarios (1 Sender to N Receivers).
+Another use-case is to use RTSP to enhance the control of unicast streams in 1-to-N scenarios (1 Sender to N Receivers).
 A last use-case is to allow additional flexibility in the negotiation of various media transport schemes by a single Sender/Receiver (parallel streams over RTP/AVP/UDP, single multiplexed stream over RTP/AVP/UDP, single multiplexed stream over UDP).

 RTSP is used as a specific NMOS transport protocol `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` for both RTSP Senders and Receivers.
 This transport is available for RTSP Receivers of format `urn:x-nmos:format:mux` and RTSP Senders attached to a Flow of format `urn:x-nmos:format:mux`.
-The RTSP transport can deliver a multiplexed stream that combines audio, video, and data sub-streams, which can be either transmitted independently in parallel or aggregated into a single, fully multiplexed stream.
+The RTSP transport can deliver a multiplexed stream that combines audio, video, and data sub-Streams, which can be either transmitted independently in parallel or aggregated into a single, fully multiplexed stream.

-The `urn:x-matrox:transport:rtsp` transport identifies the `non-interleaved` mode of operation and allows the transmission/reception of a) multiple independent RTP/AVP/UDP sub-streams, b) a single aggregated multiplexed RTP/AVP/UDP stream and c) a single aggregated multiplexed UDP stream.
+The `urn:x-matrox:transport:rtsp` transport identifies the `non-interleaved` mode of operation and allows the transmission/reception of a) multiple independent RTP/AVP/UDP sub-Streams, b) a single aggregated multiplexed RTP/AVP/UDP Stream and c) a single aggregated multiplexed UDP Stream.
 The `media_type` associated with the mux Flow/Stream determine the effective transport scheme.

 `urn:x-matrox:transport:rtsp` => media type `application/rtsp` (over RTP/AVP/UDP) or `application/MP2T` (over RTP/AVP/UDP) or `application/AM824` (over RTP/AVP/UDP) or `application/mp2t` (over UDP)